SaGa Frontier 2: Reception

-Upon its original PlayStation release, the game received above-average reviews according to the review aggregation website GameRankings.
+Upon its original PlayStation release, the game received "mixed or average reviews" according to the review aggregation website GameRankings.
 Eric Bratcher of NextGen said of the game, "If you thought FFVIII was unoriginal, this is the game for you.
 If you liked FFVIII, this is still the game for you."
 In Japan, Famitsu gave it a score of 35 out of 40.
 Game Informer gave the game a positive review while it was still in development.

 GameSpot praised the Japanese import's art design in a time when three-dimensional computer graphics were becoming more prominent, stating "[t]he title's relaxed and flowing tones are a pleasant breeze of creativity when compared with most titles' CG, polygons, and pixel-perfect graphics.
 The unique presentation is SaGa Frontier 2s greatest strength, triumphantly stating: There is still a place for two-dimensional graphics."
 However, the website felt that the import may alienate fans of the original SaGa Frontier for taking too many liberties with gameplay and style, and that while players were still free to explore scenarios at their own pace, the story itself was more linear than the average SaGa title.
 SaGa Frontier 2s graphics were also praised by IGN who called the game "beautiful" with a "romantic soundtrack that is of the utmost quality.
 But it isn't too memorable."
 IGNs biggest problem with the title was its low replay value and weak presentation, which the website felt didn't take full advantage of the PlayStation's CD format by including an opening movie or character voices, ultimately calling it a "slightly above average game".